jwworth/jakeworth/content/blog/my-development-roadmap.md

 ### Design Discovery

 What kind of design expectations are we beholden to, or do we aspire to?
 The deliverable is a written document via Google Docs or Basecamp.
+If neither of those platforms is your cup of tea, chose your own document-sharing service.
+I think it's really important that these docs are accessible by everyone at any time.

 ### Kickoff Meeting